 Structural movement

 Repair category 1

-Notes Evidence of settlement/movement has affected the building reflected by cracking in the stairwell.
+Notes Evidence of settlement/movement has affected the building reflected by the floor running off level and previous structural repairs carried out to the building.
 On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.